jluna2000/SpotifySortByYearJava/README.md

 # SpotifySortByYearJava
 This web application aims to allow the user to sort their music by original release date, using the Spotify Web API to retrieve song data.
 ## Installation
-After cloning the repository, navigate to the `SpotifySortByYear` directory and run the `.\gradlew.bat bootRun` command in your terminal if you are on Windows.
+After cloning the repository, navigate to the `SpotifySortByYear` directory and run the `.\gradlew.bat bootRun` command in your terminal if you are on Windows, or `./gradlew bootRun` if you are on Mac or Linux.
+This will run the web application in `http://localhost:8080/`.
+## Spotify Web API
+For this web application to run as intended, you will need to obtain an access token to request data from the Spotify Web API.
+To do this, follow the instructions noted [here](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token), up to the "Request Artist Data", as you will only need the access token.
+After obtaining the access token, open `work.js` in the `SpotifySortByYear\src\main\resources\static` directory and paste the access token within the `const token = "";` variable in the `submitList()` function.
+After that, run the web application.